 Every single NHS Trust is preparing for winter and we are taking measured and proactive steps to ensure we’re in the best possible shape for the months ahead.

-For the time being the blog has been created to provide an update on the progress against the 100 day plan which was developed to support my introduction to the Trust.
-A copy of the plan can be found here.
+This blog has been created to provide an update on the progress against the 100 day plan which was developed to support my introduction to the Trust.

 I began this week having the opportunity to talk about our Fab Change Day, on Monday.
 I met many members of our team and heard more about their ideas and successes to deliver improvements and innovations to make improvements for our patients and our staff.